zhaoyizhou98/highest-precision-multiparameter/README.md

 ### Structure of the repository

-The codes in this repository are used to assist the study of three-dimensional magnetic field estimation problem.
-The code used to study the noiseless case is stored in the file `Noiseless`, while the code for the noisy case is stored in the file `Noise`.
+The code in this repository is used to assist the study of the three-dimensional magnetic field estimation problem.
+The code used to study the noiseless case is stored in `Noiseless`, while the code for the noisy case is stored in `Noise`.

 ### Basic requirement